oerpli/MONitERO/README.md

 # MONitERO [![DOI: 10.5281/zenodo.1284428](https://zenodo.org/badge/DOI/10.5281/zenodo.1284428.svg)](https://doi.org/10.5281/zenodo.1284428)
+This toolchain was developed as part of my second Master's thesis, the results of which can be found in the [PDF folder](https://github.com/oerpli/MONitERO/tree/master/pdfs) in this repository.
+Due to pending peer review, currently only the poster is published.

-Various pgsql scripts to monitor the Monero blockchain.
+The toolchain consists of various pgsql scripts to monitor the Monero blockchain.
 Mostly useful if you plan to create a blackball database (more on that below) or calculate some metrics concerning Monero transactions and you would like to use (PG)SQL for that purpose.

 If you only want a blackball database, follow [this link](https://github.com/oerpli/MONitERO/blob/master/csv/tx_spent.md).